Logic: The "Alkahest"

 The ability to reason is the essence of intelligence.
 We could define it as such.

 If logic/reason must exist before matter, then the universe is a mental construction.
-If logic/reason is the definition of intelligence, then the mind is intelligent.
-Thus the universe exists within the mind of an intelligent being.
+If logic/reason is the definition of intelligence, then the mind that built the logic into it must be intelligent.

 Without logic it's impossible to have numbers, or relationships, or anything we can conceive of.
 Without logic there could be no concepts or ideas, at least as we understand them.
 Logic makes knowledge possible.